abhishekbhardwaj/chakraui-react-next.js-typescript-eslint-jest-starter/readme.md

     **NOTE**: Feel free to move `pages` outside of `src/` if that's what you prefer.
 You'll just need to restart your local development server and everything should continue working as normal.

 2. `src/components` are all stateless reusable components.

+    - Includes a dummy `MainHeading` component with a JEST test as a sample.
+Feel free to delete this.

 3. `src/containers` are more of stateful components for more main level components, like a whole page or screen for example.
 4. `src/styles` folder is there just to house any styling.